Chicago Bears Free Agency Tracker

-The Chicago Bears currently have about 40 spots open on their 90-man offseason roster, and with their draft and UDFA class likely to be about 20 rookies, that leaves a lot of room for Ryan Poles to find veterans that fit Matt Eberflus’ HITS principle.
+We converted our Chicago Bears free agency news and rumor tracker to a story stream to keep all our stuff gathered in one neat and tidy location, so if you missed anything just scroll down through the stream.

-We’ll be updating this tracker all weekend long as reports and rumors pop up about the Bears.
+And we’ll still be updating this tracker as reports and rumors pop up about the Bears.

+- Bills restricted free agent Ryan Bates will visit the Bears today (3/22/22).

+- Here’s a link to the previous tracker if you want to follow the time line of news and rumors.

 Here are the brand new Chicago Bears